Lucas-Barrios/stakeholders-and-real-world-scope/README.md

 ### Error Handling & Edge Cases

 The current pipeline handles the happy path well.
-Edge cases — scanned PDFs, corrupted files, non-English transcripts, very short inputs — receive basic error messages with no recovery path.
+Edge cases such as scanned PDFs, corrupted files, non-English transcripts, and very short inputs receive basic error messages with no recovery path.

 **For production:**
 - OCR fallback for scanned documents